For students attending the Master's Programme in Biomedicine Exchange Studies - Master's Programme in Biomedicine

 Eurolife partner

-Please note that it is not possible for Master's students in Biomedicine to apply for exchange studies in Toronto during the 3rd semester!!!!!
+Please note that it is not possible for Master's students in Biomedicine to apply for exchange studies in Toronto during the 3rd semester.
 You can only apply for exchange studies in Toronto during the 4th semester (data collection for degree project).

 Find out about studying in Canada on the EduCanada web site.

-University of Toronto
+University of Toronto (UTM)

 If students are interested in going on exchange to the University of Toronto Mississauga (undergraduate campus) to do research, the process has changed a few times over the last 18 months, but currently you should reach out early to their international coordinator Andrew Sedmihradisky (andrew.sedmihradsky@utoronto.ca) and he can put you in touch with staff in the Experiential Education Unit (EEU) – who will assist you in finding a project/supervisor.
-Please do so s early as possible so you will have an idea of whether research in your area of interest is possible.
-The EEU can walk you through the process and help you find a project in their ROP program detailed here; https://www.utm.utoronto.ca/experience/rop
+Please do so as early as possible so you will have an idea of whether research in your area of interest is possible.
+The EEU can walk you through the process and help you find a project in the ROP program on UTM's website.
+All research areas are potentially possible, but they vary from year to year depending on which professors have submitted projects or not.

 Students studying at the University of Toronto need to take a minimum of 1.5 U of T credits per semester.
 Assuming your research project is worth 1.0 credits, you’d need to take at least 1 (and up to 3) more 0.5 credit course.
 Students can view the courses available in an academic year using the UTM Timetable linked below – if you need a detailed syllabus for a particular course you can reach out to Andrew and he can download it for you.